JMRI: Blocks Documentation

 Saving Blocks to disk

-Blocks are saved in your layout configuration file, along with Turnouts, Sensors, Signal Heads, etc. To store this information on disk, use Store Configuration... in the File menu at the top of the Blocks Table (or other tables from the Tools menu), or select Store Panel... in the Panel menu.
+Blocks are kept in your layout configuration, along with Turnouts, Sensors, Signal Heads, control panel setup etc. To store this information on disk, allowing to reload it next time you run JMRI, use Store Configuration... in the File menu at the top of the Block Table (or other tables from the Tools menu), or select Store Panel... in the Panel menu.
 Note that the occupied/unoccupied state of each Block is not saved in the configuration file.
 When Blocks are loaded from a configuration file, their status is read from the Sensors.